Visible Human Project

 The Visible Human Project is an effort to create a detailed data set of cross-sectional photographs of the human body, in order to facilitate anatomy visualization applications.
 It is used as a tool for the progression of medical findings, in which these findings link anatomy to its audiences.
 A male and a female cadaver were cut into thin slices, which were then photographed and digitized.
 The project is run by the U.S. National Library of Medicine (NLM) under the direction of Michael J. Ackerman.
-Planning began in 1986; the data set of the male was completed in November 1994 and the one of the female in November 1995.
+Planning began in 1986; the data set of the male was completed in November 1994 and that of the female in November 1995.
 The project can be viewed today at the NLM in Bethesda, Maryland.
 There are currently efforts to repeat this project with higher resolution images but only with parts of the body instead of a cadaver.

 Data

 The male cadaver was encased and frozen in a gelatin and water mixture in order to stabilize the specimen for cutting.
 The specimen was then "cut" in the axial plane at 1-millimeter intervals.
-Each of the resulting 1,871 "slices" was photographed in both analog and digital, yielding 15 gigabytes of data.
+Each of the resulting 1,871 "slices" was photographed in both film and digital, yielding 15 gigabytes of data.
 In 2000, the photos were rescanned at a higher resolution, yielding more than 65 gigabytes.
 The female cadaver was cut into slices at 0.33-millimeter intervals, resulting in some 40 gigabytes of data.

 The term "cut" is a bit of a misnomer, yet it is used to describe the process of grinding away the top surface of a specimen at regular intervals.
 The term "slice", also a misnomer, refers to the revealed surface of the specimen to be photographed; the process of grinding the surface away is entirely destructive to the specimen and leaves no usable or preservable "slice" of the cadaver.

 The data are supplemented by axial sections of the whole body obtained by computed tomography, axial sections of the head and neck obtained by magnetic resonance imaging (MRI), and coronal sections of the rest of the body also obtained by MRI.

 The scanning, slicing, and photographing took place at the University of Colorado Anschutz Medical Campus, where additional cutting of anatomical specimens continues to take place.